catalyst-app/Catalyst/legal/PRIVACY_POLICY.md

 If you notify us of your account deletion and your account seems to be in good standing, we will take actions to remove it from our backups in a timely manner.

-If your account is deemed to not be in good standing or has demonstrated suspicious activity, we reserve the right to retain this information, as defined under the [Right to Erasure](#md-header-right-to-erasure)
+If your account is deemed to not be in good standing or has demonstrated suspicious activity, we reserve the right to retain this information, as defined under the section regarding [Right to Erasure Including Retention and Disposal](#md-header-md-header-right-to-erasure-including-retention-and-disposal)

 #### Third Party Links